JavierSegoviaCordoba/Resource/README.md

 // toUser() and toError() mappers should be created by youself
 ```

-And map a Resource to another Resource is possible with the following [extension function](/resource/src/main/kotlin/com/javiersc/resource/extensions/Resource.kt):
+Map a Resource to another Resource is possible with the following [extension function](/resource/src/main/kotlin/com/javiersc/resource/extensions/Resource.kt):
 ```
 val anotherResource: Resource<AnotherUser, AnotherError> = resource.map(
     mapResource = { user: User -> user.toAnotherUser() },